Teichlab/celltypist/README.md

   CellTypist also accepts the input data as an [AnnData](https://anndata.readthedocs.io/en/latest/) generated from for example [Scanpy](https://scanpy.readthedocs.io/en/stable/).

   Since the expression of each gene will be centred and scaled by matching with the mean and standard deviation of that gene in the provided model, CellTypist requires a logarithmised and normalised expression matrix stored in the `AnnData` (log1p normalised expression to 10,000 counts per cell).
 CellTypist will try the `.X` attribute first, and if it does not suffice, try the `.raw.X` attribute.
 If none of them fit into the desired data type or the expression matrix is not properly normalised, an error will be raised.

+  Within the `AnnData`, please provide all genes to ensure maximal overlap with genes in the model.
+If you normalise and logarithmise the gene expression matrix using all genes while later only keep a subset of genes in the `AnnData`, the prediction result may not be optimal.
   ```python
   #Provide the input as an `AnnData`.
   predictions = celltypist.annotate('/path/to/input.h5ad', model = 'Immune_All_Low.pkl')